 4. Zotter Labooko- Fine White Chocolate (AOC White Flavoured Gold 2018)

-The Bar: This bar is everything you expect from a good white chocolate; smooth, sweet and creamy with a burst of genuine Bourbon vanilla.
+The Bar: This is everything you expect from a bar of good white chocolate.
+Smooth, sweet and creamy with a burst of genuine Bourbon vanilla.

 The Cocoa Butter: This bar contains 40% pure cocoa butter.